tmieslinger/pydropsonde/docs/source/data/index.rst

      - ASPEN-processed netCDF files including a first QC
    * - :doc:`Level_2 <level2>`
      - One file per sonde
-     - Sonde profiles that passed additional QC tests
+     - Sonde profiles with additional QC flags
    * - :doc:`Level_3 <level3>`
      - one single file
      - One dataset (file) containing all Level_2 soundings gridded on a uniform vertical grid and including some derived variables